haxi0/SparseThemer/README.md

   * On a side note, the app freezes up because I didn't bother making it async.
 I was going to, but got lazy
 * Needs apple ID credentials to work.
 You can use a burner, it doesn't matter, but it has to have the apps already purchased.
 * Needs a mac to work.
 There isn't any framework that can replace assets images on non-macOS...
+* Crashes if you don't have a phone plugged in and try restoring
+* Takes up quite a bit of storage because of all the assets.
+If you want to remove the existing assets, remove it from `~/Library/Application Support/org.haxi0htrowii.SparseThemer/assetbackups`

+*
 ## Credits
 * [ipatool-py](https://github.com/NyaMisty/ipatool-py)
 * [PrivateKits](https://github.com/NSAntoine/PrivateKits/tree/haxi-test)